-Following the rules that apply to all APEC project funds, if a CN is found to be ineligible to access the EAASR Sub-fund, the CN may not proceed any further in the APEC Project Session in question, either under the EAASR Sub-fund, or any other APEC project fund (including the ASF General fund).
+Following the rules that apply to all APEC project funds, if a CN is found to be ineligible to access the SEAASR Sub-fund, the CN may not proceed any further in the APEC Project Session in question, either under the SEAASR Sub-fund, or any other APEC project fund (including the ASF General fund).
 The Assessment Group will provide the ineligibility reasoning to the PO.

 Priority projects